 The Western Australian Biodiversity Science Institute (WABSI) was officially opened by Premier Colin Barnett at The University of Western Australia.
 WABSI aims to coordinate and align a state-wide biodiversity knowledge system to remove roadblocks to the responsible advancement and development of Western Australia, while also protecting the State's significant biodiversity assets.
 WABSI is a co-operative project between founding members: Botanic Gardens and Parks Authority, The University of Western Australia, Curtin University, Murdoch University, CSIRO, the West Australian Department of Parks and Wildlife, the Western Australian Museum, BHP Billiton and Rio Tinto.

 20 August 2015

 Todd Erickson had his PhD thesis entitled 'Seed dormancy and germination traits of 89 arid zone species targeted for mine-site restoration in the Pilbara region of Western Australia' passed by the Board of the graduate research school at the University of Western Australia.
-Read more about Dr Erickson's work on his staff page.
+Read more about Dr Erickson's work.

 29 July 2015